leasn-bot/Deep_learn_proj/README.md

 The other notebook `U_net_projectfile.ipynb` contains the U-net model, the training and testing.

-Two example images are found in the folder `Test_images`.
-These can be run in the `Image_examples.ipynb` with the pretrained model `model_final.pth` found in our submitted assignment on Learn.
+Two example images and the pretrained model `model_final.pth` can be found in our submitted assignment on Learn.
+These can be run in the `Image_examples.ipynb` if wanted.